-The right of use asset is depreciated linearly over the shorter of the life of the underlying asset.
-However in cases where the Company the asset prior to the and of the the asset prior to the end of the lease term, right of use shall be seprec until the end of the useful life of the asset.
+The right of use asset is depreciated linearly over the shorter of the following two periods: the period of lease or the useful life of the underlying asset.
+However in cases where the Company can be reasonably sure that it will regain ownership of the asset prior to the end of the lease term, right of use shall be depreciated from the day of commencement of the lease until the end of the useful life of the asset.

-The useful life of right of use asset is determined in the same man er as the period of lease or the useful bly sue that it will regain ownership of he day of commencement of the lease play and equipment.
+The useful life of right of use asset is determined in the same manner as for property, plant and equipment.